Two-parameter counter-diabatic driving in quantum annealing: Method

 \subsection{\pmb{$p$}-spin model}

 Our method can be applied to any problem Hamiltonian $\mathcal{H}_\mathrm{p}$.
-In the present paper, we test our approach by using the $p$-spin model with $p=3$ as the problem Hamiltonian since it is a hard problem for traditional quantum annealing due to a first-order quantum phase transition, though the final ground state is trivially known to be ferromagnetic \cite{joerg2010energy,seki2012quantum,seki2015quantum,seoane2012manybody,nishimori2017exponential}.
-Another advantage of the $p$-spin model is that the total spin quantum number is conserved, which makes it possible to study very large system sizes numerically by restricting ourselves to the subspace of a fixed spin quantum number corresponding to the ground state as we shall see in the next section.
+In the present paper, we test our approach by using the $p$-spin model with $p=3$ as the problem Hamiltonian since it is a hard problem for traditional quantum annealing due to a first-order quantum phase transition, though the final ground state is trivially known to be ferromagnetic~\cite{joerg2010energy, seki2012quantum, seki2015quantum, seoane2012manybody, nishimori2017exponential}.
+Another advantage of the $p$-spin model is that the total spin quantum number is conserved, which can also be stated as that the Hamiltonian is invariant under an arbitrary permutation of site indices.
+This fact makes it possible to study very large system sizes numerically by restricting ourselves to the subspace of a fixed spin quantum number corresponding to the ground state, as we shall see in the next section.